davidmolina/davidmolina.github.io/resume.md

 *[BilingualHire](http://bilingualhire.co) - Portland, Oregon, Feb 2013 to Present*

 Tired of waiting for a co-founder to build out the product, I enrolled in [One Month Rails on Skillshare](https://www.skillshare.com/classes/technology/Teach-Yourself-to-Code-One-Month-Rails/1289605848/projects/983) and learned the basics of Ruby on Rails.
-In 2014, I took another stab after some Thinkful coursework and flushed out our first Minimal Viable Product (MPV), a job posting service allowing anyone to post a bilingual job opportunity.
+In 2014, I took another stab after some Thinkful coursework and flushed out our Minimal Viable Product (MVP), a job posting service allowing anyone to post a bilingual job opportunity.
 Currently, refactoring and overhauling the codebase with another rubyist and friend, [Chris Hough](https://github.com/chrishough/my-resume).

 # S-2/3 OIC, Public Affairs & Protocol Officer

 *[Joint Personal Effects Depot](http://www.army.mil/article/104747/) - Dover AFB, Delaware, Feb 2011 to Feb 2013*

 Mobilized as a 1st Lieutenant and promoted to Captain upon arrival to support the Joint Personal Effects Depot [transition](http://www.dover.af.mil/news/story.asp?id=123252347) from Aberdeen Proving Ground, Maryland to [Dover Air Force Base, Delaware](https://www.flickr.com/photos/davidcmolina/albums/72157626376244957).
 As the S-2/3 OIC, I was the lead project officer on the [Ribbon Cutting Ceremony](https://www.flickr.com/photos/davidcmolina/albums/72157626431083423) that hosted hundreds of VIP, senior military and civilian leaders.
 During 24 months on active-duty in a battalion staff role, I authored Standard Operating Procedures for new Dover process, established public affairs/protocol procedures and coordinating all unit visits in conjunction with Air Force Mortuary Affairs Operations (AFMAO)/Armed Forces Medical Examiner System (AFMES) and Wing, from flag officers to Members of Congress.
-Launched SharePoint intranet and trained department personnel on HTML/maintenance, launched the command's external website, jped.mil, using DotNetNuke, and Army Liaison to the Secretary of the Army and Sergeant Major of the Army during President Obama's visit August 2011.
-I was humbled to be part of such an [amazing mission](https://twitter.com/davidcmolina/status/284748039019712512), and work with [great counterparts](https://twitter.com/davidcmolina/status/293833974575415298).
+Launched SharePoint intranet and trained department personnel on HTML/maintenance, launched the command's external website, jped.mil, using DotNetNuke, and Army Liaison to the Secretary of the Army and Sergeant Major of the Army during President Obama's visit in August 2011.
+I was humbled to be part of such an [amazing mission](https://twitter.com/davidcmolina/status/284748039019712512).

 # Co-Founder & Business Development